hasadna/open-bus/data_stream/readme.md

 # Data Stream initiative
-This initiative try the achieve a data flow that include:
+This initiative try to achieve a data flow that include:
 1. Parsing Siri log
 2. Add analytical information on each ride
 3. store the information on persistence document database as mongo-db